BugSwarm/bugswarm/bugswarm/analyzer/README.md

 The BugSwarm build log analyzer is derived from the [TravisTorrent build log analyzer](https://github.com/TestRoots/travistorrent-tools).
 Before extending the TravisTorrent analyzer, we ported it to Python.

 The BugSwarm analyzer fixes some problems present in the TravisTorrent analyzer and also supports additional features.
-See the [wiki page](https://github.com/BugSwarm/analyzer/wiki/Differences-from-original-TravisTorrent-Build-Log-Analyzer) for more details.
+See the [docs page](/docs/Differences-from-original-TravisTorrent-Build-Log-Analyzer.md) for more details.

 ## Motivation
 We implemented a new build log analyzer because